suinleelab/AIControl.jl/README.md

 - Ubuntu 18.04
 - Windows 8.0

-If you have any question, please e-mail to hiranumn at cs dot washington dot edu.
+If you have any questions, please e-mail to hiranumn at cs dot washington dot edu.